Mohamedlee27/Delani/README.md

-# Delani Portfolio Landing Page
+# Delani Studios Portfolio Landing Page
 A standalone web page

 ## Author
 Designed by Mohamed Lee

 ## Setup/Installation Requirements
-This program is easy to install and does not require any specifications for installation Computer with i5 processor This site can be viewed at https://github.com/Mohamedlee27/Portfolio-
+This program is easy to install and does not require any specifications for installation Computer with i5 processor This site can be viewed at https://github.com/Mohamedlee27/Delani

 ## Description
-This is a Delani web page with a list of projects created and actively linked to Github and Github pages using both HTML and CSS.
-It also includes information on personal hobbies, work experience and interests.
+This is a Delani web page to

 ## Bug Reports
 No bugs have been identified so far but if so, kindly reach out to me

 ## Technologies Used
-During this development of this project HTML and CSS were used to customize style in depth
+During this development of this project HTML and CSS were used to customize style in depth Along with Jquery and Bootstrap

 ## License
 {Author claims no ownership of images used on this webpage or images on pages linked from this page.}